pmean/build-website/text/04/OrdinalLogistic.md

 ![ordinal13.gif not found.](../../../web/images/04/OrdinalLogistic12.png)

-Let\'s look at all three calculations at the same time.
-First, let\'s assume that categories A through D can be represented by the numbers 0 through 3.
+Let's look at all three calculations at the same time.
+First, let's assume that categories A through D can be represented by the numbers 0 through 3.
 With probabilities of 25%, 25%, 30%, and 20% for the control group and 40%, 27%, 22%, and 11% for the treatment group, you would have